Hakerh400/functional/readme.md

 ## Syntax

-Source code is represented in the ascii encoding and consists of characters `(`, `)`, `,`, whitespace characters and identifiers.
+Source code is represented in the ASCII encoding and consists of characters `(`, `)`, `,`, whitespace characters and identifiers.
 Example:

 ```
 abc(d(e, e1), f, g()),